SuperDARNCanada/borealis/docs/source/dsp_chain_in_detail.rst

 Standard Filters
 ----------------

-TODO: Update this with new two-stage filter

-As mentioned previously, Borealis uses a four-stage filter approach with staged downsampling.
-These filters are shown in Figures 5, 6, 7, and 8.
+As mentioned previously, Borealis uses a two-stage filter approach with staged downsampling.
+These filters are shown in Figures 5 and 6.

 The first stage of filtering uses the Frerking method to simultaneously filter and mix to baseband.
 The passband center frequency of the filter is configurable, and changes automatically to match the frequency used in the experiment.
 Figure 5 shows the first stage of filter, with a passband centered around 0.5 MHz.
-Figure 9 shows the same stage, but for a different center frequency of 2.0 MHz.
+Figure 7 shows the same stage, but for a different center frequency of 2.0 MHz.
-After this stage, the samples are decimated by a factor of 10 then passed through the lowpass filter shown in Figure 6.
-The data is then decimated again by a factor of 5, then passed through the filter shown in Figure 7.
-Another decimation by a factor of 6, passed through the filter in Figure 7, then a final decimation by a rate of 5 yields the antennas IQ dataset.
+After this stage, the samples are decimated by a factor of 30 then passed through the lowpass filter shown in Figure 6 which yields the ``antennas_iq`` dataset.

 .. figure:: img/dsp/Bandpass_0-5_MHz.png
    :width: 80 %